 What Is an Automotive Loyalty Program?

-Whether we’re talking about car manufacturer loyalty programs, dealership loyalty programs, or car rental loyalty programs, the overarching goal is generally to increase customer lifetime value for the company.
-Still different types of automotive loyalty programs can be tailored to driving the individual KPIs of a specific brand, such as boosting personalization, raising brand awareness, increasing social media presence and so on.
+Whether we’re talking about car manufacturer loyalty programs, dealership loyalty programs, or car rental loyalty programs, the overarching goal is generally to increase automotive customer lifetime value for the company.
+Still, different types of automotive loyalty programs can be tailored to drive the individual KPIs of a specific brand, such as boosting personalization, raising brand awareness, increasing social media presence, and so on.

 “As the connected car becomes more prevalent it is going to be easier for OEMs to run loyalty schemes.
 Adding a loyalty program that gives the customer something back will make it more likely that the customer will choose the dealership rather than a third party garage.
 The location-based element of the connected car also opens up more opportunities.
 If the OEM has an agreement with a big coffee shop brand (for example) it could drive customers to their preferred brand and continue to earn points or redeem rewards outside of the traditional relationship with an OEM.”